 Click here to read about Connected Communities, the new ETOD ordinance

-Collaboratively developed by Elevated Chicago, city departments and leaders from community and citywide organizations, the proposed policy aims to lever tools of urban planning to address historic disinvestments in Black and Brown communities, and avoid displacement triggered by gentrification.
+Click here to download a mini-poster for your window or office.
+Collaboratively developed by the Elevated Chicago coalition, City departments and leaders from community and citywide organizations, the Connected Communities ordinance aims to implement the City’s ETOD policy plan adopted in 2021 by the Chicago Plan Commission.
+The ordinance levers tools of urban planning to address historic disinvestments in Black and Brown communities, and avoid displacement triggered by gentrification.

-“Nearly all transit-oriented development in Chicago has occurred in communities that are predominantly white, and it has often contributed to displacement in communities of color, or skipped them altogether” says Roberto Requejo, program director of Elevated Chicago and one of the members of the ETOD working group.
+“Nearly all transit-oriented development in Chicago has occurred in communities that are predominantly white, and it has often contributed to displacement in communities of color, or skipped them altogether” said Roberto Requejo, executive director of Elevated Chicago and one of the members of the ETOD working group.
 “You need only look at the differences between the activity around the Morgan station in the West Loop or the Blue Line stations along Milwaukee Avenue, on one hand, and at the vacant land around Green Line South or the 95th Street Red Line stations, on the other.
-It’s time for equity to be the centerpiece of the way Chicago develops communities around transit infrastructure.
-We need a policy that has teeth and makes equitable TOD the norm, rather than the exception.”
+The ETOD policy plan put equity at the center of the way Chicago develops communities around transit infrastructure.
+This ordinance has teeth and makes equitable TOD the norm, rather than the exception.”

-“It’s clear that both real estate developers and building tenants appreciate the benefits of transit-served economic development and housing projects,” said Dept. of Planning and Development Commissioner Maurice Cox.
+“It’s clear that both real estate developers and building tenants appreciate the benefits of transit-served economic development and housing projects,” said Dept. of Planning and Development Commissioner Maurice Cox at the time of policy recommendations.
 “This effort will help ETOD become more prevalent in portions of the City where the transit resources exist, but development doesn’t.”